Strong Project horizontal logo

 Incorporate the Best of Work From Home

-Allow workers flexible start and end times.
-This can help with work life balance, health, and long commute times.
-Some workers like to come in later to see their kids off to school.
-Or fit in a morning workout.
-However, others might want to start earlier and get out of work earlier to catch a friend for happy hour or miss the peek commute times.
+Employees like working from home for many reasons.
+But some of the top reasons include improved work-life balance, healthier lifestyles, flexible scheduling, reduced commute, fewer interruptions, comfort, and creative control over their workspace.
+While you can't incorporate all of these perks into your office, you can bring the best of working from home to the office.
+Allow employees flexible start and end times.
+This alone can help with work-life balance, health, and commute times.
+Some employees like to come in a bit later to see their kids off to school or fit in a morning workout.
+Others might want to start earlier and get out of work earlier to catch a friend for happy hour or miss the peek commute times.
 Whatever the reason, flexible scheduling gives your employees better balance and control over their days.

 Create a space that is designed to bring people together.

-Limiting interruptions is often hard at the office.
-However, using acoustic elements in your hybrid office layout is a step in the right direction.
+Many other perks can be incorporated by design.
+Prioritizing comfort could look like including more lounge furniture in break rooms, collaboration areas, or alternative workspaces.
+But it could also mean adding ergonomic features in workstations like chairs, keyboards, and sit-stand desk options.
+Or even relaxing the dress code!
+Limiting interruptions is often hard at the office, but incorporating acoustic elements in your hybrid office layout is a step in the right direction.
 The majority of these pieces are designed to reduce the overall volume of the office.
-However, some pieces like the acoustic privacy pod, are built to be a complete break from the noise.
+But some pieces, like the acoustic privacy pod, are designed to be a complete break from the noise.

 Provide the Right Technology